- 140g icing sugar, sieved

 - approx 2m thin ribbon cut into 10cm lengths

 Tip the icing sugar, vanilla extract, egg yolk and butter into a mixing bowl, then stir together with a wooden spoon (or pulse in a food processor until well combined).
 Add the flour and mix to a firm dough.
-Shape the dough into two flat discs and wrap in clingfilm.
+Shape the dough into two flat discs and wrap them.
 Chill for 20-30 mins.
 Heat oven to 190C/fan 170C/gas 5 and line two baking sheets with non-stick baking paper.

 Roll out the dough on a lightly floured surface to about the thickness of two £1 coins.
 Cut out Christmassy shapes (use a cutter if you like) and place on the baking sheets.
 Using the tip of a skewer, cut a small hole in the top of each cookie.
 Bake for 10-12 mins until lightly golden.